Joseph Hermon Cawthra: Biography

 Joseph Hermon Cawthra was born in Baildon in Yorkshire, the son of Silas and Ellen Cawthra.
-From the age of 14 he spent seven years as an apprentice to a monumental stone mason while, from 1904, taking evening classes at the Salts Art School in Shipley until 1907.
+From the age of 14 he spent seven years as an apprentice to a monumental stonemason while, from 1904, taking evening classes at the Salts Art School in Shipley until 1907.
 He then spent two years, from 1907 to 1909, at the Leeds School of Art before moving to London where he studied at the Royal College of Art until 1911 and then the Royal Academy Schools until 1916.

 Cawthra was deemed unfit for active service in World War I and spent part of the conflict carving wooden aircraft propellers for the Royal Flying Corps.
 After the war, he briefly worked for the sculptor Paul Raphael Montford before establishing his own studio in London.
 Throughout the 1920s and 1930s, Cawthra's studio produced war memorials, architectural sculptures and exhibition pieces.
 His reputation was established by the sculptures he created for the Bootle War Memorial which, unusually for a World War I memorial featured a sculpture of an airman.
 A model of the Bootle infantry and airman sculptures were shown at the Royal Academy in 1922.
 The reliefs Cawthra created for the Bury war memorial were also shown at the Royal Academy and are rare in showing the contribution of women to the war effort.

 These works led to further war memorial commissions for Cawthra, often featuring a single monumental sculpture on an obelisk.

 Cawthra was elected to the Royal British Society of Sculptors (RBS) in 1937.
 He closed his London studio in 1939 at the start of World War II and took a teaching job at the Brighton College of Art.
 In 1941 Cawthra took the post of head of sculpture at the Hull College of Art, a position he retained until 1945 when he reopened his London studio.
 Shortly afterwards Cawthra began to teach part-time at the Bournemouth Municipal College and continued to do so until his retirement at the age of 70.

 In the latter part of his life, Cawthra lived at Sheen, near Richmond in south-west London but died during a visit to Cottingley in Yorkshire.